Maryland Institute College of Art logo

 Night School of Design

-Extended in 1851 for men working during the day, offering training in Architecture and Engineering.
+Introduced in 1851 to serve men working during the day, providing training in Architecture and Engineering.

 🎨